kirisuoc/metrobilbao-next-arrivals/README.md

 This is a Command-Line Interface (CLI) application to check train schedules for the Metro Bilbao system.
 The application provides a user-friendly interface with interactive menus, allowing you to select origin and destination stations, view real-time train schedules, and configure default trips.

-The interface is enhanced using the `rich` library for better visualization and aesthetics.
+The interface is enhanced using the `rich` library for better visualization.

+> [!WARNING]
+> This application is **NOT OFFICIAL** and is developed for educational purposes only.
+> The developers are not responsible for any misuse of this application.
+> The API used belongs to Metro Bilbao.
+>

 ---